oleksandr-valentirov/home-monitoring/README.md

 ## Traffic monitoring
 Traffic monitoring is based on analysis of Traffic Flow data from the Mikrotik router - aggregating it with pmacct, performing GeoIP enrichment, posting these metrics in JSON format to InfluxDB through telegraf, and visualising with Grafana and [custom pmacct dashboard](/pmacct/grafana_dashboard.json).

+Also there is a pi-hole service to performn traffic filtering.